 Exercise has so many benefits and I think many of us would lose our sanity without it.
-Here is a short list of some of the many benefits that exercise can help with in women’s fertility:
+Here is a list of some of the many benefits of exercise on women’s fertility:

-- Exercise increases oxygen in the body – Oxygen acts as an anti-inflammatory within the tissues of the body and increased oxygen brings more energy, vitality and health.
+Oxygen acts as an anti-inflammatory within the tissues of the body and increased oxygen brings more energy, vitality and health.
 The simple act of deep breathing can bring in more oxygen as can breathing deeply due to exercise.
-Increased oxygen brings in nutrients to the body and assists in taking out toxins, reducing opportunity for disease.
+Increased oxygen brings in nutrients to the body and assists in taking out toxins, reducing the opportunity for disease.

-- Improves your mood – If you are already an avid exerciser you are well aware of the endorphins produced by exercising.
+If you are already an avid exerciser, you are well aware of the endorphins produced by exercise.
 It can often turn your day around when exercise produces positive feelings.
 Exercise can make changes in the brain that regulate stress and anxiety, often reducing these symptoms.
 The length of time and intensity of the exercise does not directly correlate to the happiness factor.
 Several studies have shown that any kind of exercise for any amount of time can often make you feel better.
 As Valerie Waters tells her celebrity clients “You are only one workout away from a good mood!”

-- Helps with weight loss – It is common knowledge that exercise will help with weight loss.
+It is common knowledge that exercise will help with weight loss.
 What many people don’t take into consideration is that what you eat is the primary source of weight loss.
 If we made an equation of food and exercise, then food would be 80% of the weight loss and exercise about 20%.
-Being at a healthy weight will improve your fertility but you can’t out train a bad diet and the body is resistant to releasing weight when sleep deprived, so make good nutrition and sleep a priority over exercise.
+Being at a healthy weight will improve your fertility but you can’t out-train a bad diet and the body is resistant to releasing weight when sleep-deprived, so make good nutrition and sleep a priority over exercise.

 Being underweight or overweight can impact fertility in both men and women.
 Ovulation can be impaired if body fat is less than 12% or more than 30-35%.
 Many doctors use a gauge of a body mass index (BMI) to measure body fat.
 Please keep in mind that this is a general baseline and it can be skewed by muscle mass or bone structure.
 You can find your BMI by using a BMI Calculator and help find a healthy weight to get pregnant.